mlubinsky/mlubinsky.github.com/spark/README.md

 df.repartition(*partition_cols)\
   .write.partitionBy(*partition_cols)\
   .mode(SaveMode.Append).parquet(path)

 Spark also gives us the option of bucketing while writing data to tables.
 In bucketing data is divided into smaller portions called “buckets”.

 df.write.bucketBy(12, "key").saveAsTable("table_name")
-No of files in bucketing = df.partition * number of bucket
+Number of files in bucketing = df.partition * number of bucket

 Also, To use bucket join for tables having buckets multiple of each other we need to set the following: